 This tool uniquely verifies the identified vulnerabilities proving they are not false positives but real.
 Such possibility saves your time on verifying the identified vulnerabilities manually after a scan.

-OpenVAS is a vulnerability analysis tool that can scan servers and network devices due to its complex nature.
+OpenVAS is a vulnerability analysis tool that is used to scan servers and network devices.
 This scanner will look for an IP address and check for any open services by scanning through open ports, improper configuration and vulnerabilities in existing objects.
 After the scan is completed, an automatic report is generated and sent by email for further study and correction.